Eight nourishing foods to support your immunity

 Camu Camu Berries

-Not to be missed on any immunity list is the coveted vitamin C. This winter staple has been in our family medicine cabinets for as long as we can remember; but it’s deserving of a late-summer shout out too.
-Although typically speaking, most would reach for a glass of cold pressed oj for a daily vit hit, some studies have shown one of the highest fruit sources is camu camu berry, which comes as a powder form that can be added to a morning smoothie for an extra dose of goodness.
+Not to be missed on any immunity list is the coveted vitamin C — a winter staple that has been in family medicine cabinets for as long as we can remember.
+Although typically speaking, most would reach for a glass of cold pressed OJ for a daily vitamin hit, some studies have shown one of the highest fruit sources is the camu camu berry, which comes as a powder form that can be added to a morning smoothie for an extra hit of goodness.
+You can also get this vitamin powerhouse in capsule form, making a daily dose even simpler.

 Fresh Oysters

-As if we needed another excuse to overindulge on the world-class Bluff Oysters at this time of year, but nonetheless, here it is.
-Oysters are known to be a rich source of mineral zinc, as well as a number of other important nutrients like iron and vitamin D (which play a role in immunity too).
+As if we needed another excuse to overindulge on oysters, but nonetheless, here it is.
+Oysters are known to be a rich source of mineral zinc, as well as a number of other important nutrients like iron and vitamin D (which play a key role in immunity too).
 Zinc acts as a barrier in the body, which prevents pathogens and viruses from entering the cells that surround your organs.
 It’s a lot of science-speak, but the key takeaway here is that there’s no such thing as too many oysters.

 Turmeric

 This root is golden in more ways than one.
-Praised by the wellness community for decades, turmeric has started to make a name for itself in recent years.
-If you haven’t tried a turmeric latte, it’s a vibrant alternative to a chai or your daily coffee, and it brings the powerful nutrition benefits of turmeric to the table.
+Praised by the wellness community for decades, turmeric has truly made a name for itself in recent years.
+If you haven’t tried a turmeric latte, it’s a vibrant alternative to a chai or your daily coffee, and it brings the powerful nutritional benefits of turmeric to the table.
 The spice is known for its anti-inflammatory properties, which can relieve chronic pressure on the body’s immune system.
-Turmeric is one of those remedies that is both preventative and offers longevity.
+Turmeric is one of those remedies that is both preventative, and offers longevity — win, win.

 Mānuka Honey

-One of our country’s greatest resources is the beautiful mānuka honey, which oozes with health benefits that you’re hard pressed to find anywhere else.
-Like turmeric, the delicious honey offers preventative and protective benefits, all the way from its antimicrobial properties to the simple way it soothes a sore throat quite like nothing else.
+One of our country’s greatest resources, mānuka honey oozes with health benefits that you’re hard pressed to find anywhere else.
+Like turmeric, the delicious honey offers preventative and protective benefits, all the way from its antimicrobial properties to the simple way it soothes a sore throat like nothing else.

 Medicinal mushrooms are another superfood to add to your radar, if they haven’t been there for some time already.
 These aren’t the kind of mushrooms that will produce any psychoactive effects, but rather the immune-supporting benefits that we’re all craving right now.
-Shiitake mushrooms can be enjoyed in a broth and ramen, or powdered like reishi, which can be blended into a smoothie or a superfood latte.
+Shiitake mushrooms can be enjoyed in a broth and ramen, or reach for powdered reishi which can be blended into a smoothie or a superfood latte.

 There are so many beautiful benefits that come with a daily dose of probiotics; a healthy gut, effervescent glowing skin, enhanced immunity… And they’re so easy to work into any meal.
 What makes probiotics truly unique is that each food introduces a different culture of healthy bacteria to your system.
-So have some yoghurt with breakfast, kombucha for morning tea, sauerkraut on your salad and a side of kimchi with your next dinner out.
+So have some kefir or yoghurt with breakfast, kombucha for morning tea, sauerkraut on your salad and a side of kimchi with your next dinner out to reap the myriad benefits.

 Wellbeing